Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 To do well on this assignment, you should also read Chapters 1 and 2 in the course textbook, paying particularly close attention to Sections 1.5 and 2.1.
-Please see the course instructor or one of the teaching assistants or tutors if you have questions any of these reading assignments.
+Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands